By Judy A. Teaford and Tina L. Hanlon

 Houston, Gloria.
 Littlejim's Gift: An Appalachian Christmas Story.
 Illus.
 Thomas B. Allen.
 New York: Philomel Books, 1994.
 See Appalachian Christmas Picture Books for summary.

 Houston, Gloria.
 My Great-Aunt Arizona.
 Illus Susan Condie Lamb.
-New York: HarperCollins, 1992.
+HarperCollins, 1992.
 Rather than the stereotypical picture of uneducated, ignorant Appalachians, Houstonís book offers a more valid picture of real teachers and one-room schools in the Appalachian region.
 This is a moving story of a lively, loving woman (Houston's real great-aunt) who dedicated her life to teaching, showing the scope of her life in the Blue Ridge Mountains of NC from childhood through 57 years of teaching and old age.
 She did her duty to her family as well as pursuing her own dream of going off to school and becoming a teacher.
 Jennifer Smith's article "The Music of Appalachian Children's Literature" discusses the play rhyme “William Matrimmatoe” in this book and Rebecca Caudill's Tree of Freedom.
-[Smith in Children and Libraries 5 (Winter 2007): p.
-33.]
+(Smith in Children and Libraries, vol. 5, Winter 2007, p.
+33.)
 See more details in HarperCollins web pages on the book, author, and illustrator; Review at Carol Hurst's Children's Literature Site; and Lesson plan by Nancy Polette, 1999, in Nancy Polette's Children's Literature Site.

 Houston, Gloria.
 The Year of the Perfect Christmas Tree.
 Illus.
 Barbara Cooney.
-New York: Dial Books, 1988.
+Dial Books, 1988.
 See Appalachian Christmas Picture Books for summary.
 Jennifer Smith's article "The Music of Appalachian Children's Literature" discusses a type of traditional carol that includes “Jesus, Jesus, Rest Your Head” and notes that it appears in this World War I story.
-[Smith in Children and Libraries 5 (Winter 2007): p.
-32.]
+(Smith in Children and Libraries, vol. 5, Winter 2007, p.
+32.)

 Johnson, Paul Brett.
 Farmers' Market.
-New York: Orchard Books, 1997.
+Orchard Books, 1997.
 Set in Lexington, KY, where a child accompanies her farm family to an open-air market.
+Other books by Johnson, an important Kentucky author/illustrator, include one written by Appelt, above, and others in the Folktale Picture Book Bibliography and Introduction to An Appalachian Mother Goose.

 See Books by May Justus for more comprehensive annotated list of author's work and links to other resources.